Consultations and Appointments

 The facilities include; full range of blood analysis machines (biochemistry, electrolytes and haematology) and in-house tests for common infectious diseases such as lungworm infection.

-Microscopes are available for “on the spot analysis” of samples from our patients, and incubation facilities are available to test for bacterial and fungal infections.
+Microscopes are available for “on the spot analysis” of samples from our patients.

 We advise that animals who are to undergo a non-routine procedure have a pre-anaesthetic blood test on the day of surgery.